shoui520/shoui520.github.io/docs/vn.md

 		[Mozilla Firefox 52.9.0 ESR](https://ftp.mozilla.org/pub/firefox/releases/52.9.0esr/win32/en-US/Firefox%20Setup%2052.9.0esr.exe)  - Most recent browser that supports XP.
 		[ITHVNR](https://cdn.discordapp.com/attachments/715225470798659667/799731133683728404/ITHVNR-3.4524.1-win32.7z) - because Textractor is not supported on XP.
 Install vcredist_x86 to make it work.
 		[MacType](https://github.com/snowie2000/mactype/releases/download/2019.1-beta6/MacTypeInstaller_2019.1-beta6.exe) - Fix pixelated CJK font.
 Also recommend on Win10.
 Use registry mode. :slight_smile:
-		[Avast Antivirus](https://www.avast.com/) - I know it's kind of a meme buts since you are using Windows XP, and it's connected to the internet, consider yourself vulnerable.
+		[Avast Antivirus](https://www.avast.com/) - I know it's kind of a meme but since you are using Windows XP, and it's connected to the internet, consider yourself vulnerable.
 If you are paranoid then you should install this antivirus.
 30. In "Devices" enable bidirectional clipboard.
 31. Download your visual novel of choice and drag and drop it to your VM.
 If it needs to be installed, then install it.
 32. Open ITHVNR and your VN.
 In ITHVNR, go in "Process", find the process of the VN, then click "Attach" and "OK"